nicarq/sovereign-sdk/docker/README.md

   }' \
   localhost:26658

-# stop the celestia network
+# stop the Celestia network
 docker compose -f docker/docker-compose.yml down
 ```

-### Login to github registry
+### Login to GitHub registry

-You'll need to be logged in to the github's registry in order to pull celestia images.
+You'll need to be logged in to the github's registry to pull celestia images.
 Follow [this guide](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic)
 to authorize yourself in github's container registry. (we use original celestia images which they publish in ghcr)